everytrade-io/everytrade-plugins/README.md

         - Choose a parser ID unique in the scope of your plugin
         - Create a parser descriptor.
 It describes which files the parser is able to parse - using file headers and supported exchange for each header.
-        - Implement the parser's methods (most importantly the `parse` method - which parse the file with the specific header).
+        - Implement the parser's methods (most importantly the `parse` method - which should parse a csv file with some specific header).
         - You can take a look at the `plugin-base` module for some inspiration.
 It contains some real plugin implementations.